 According to Frances Gage's recount in 1863, Truth argued, "That man over there says that women need to be helped into carriages, and lifted over ditches, and to have the best place everywhere.
 Nobody helps me any best place.
-And ain't I a woman?"^[24] Truth's "Ain't I a Woman" showed the lack of recognition that black women received during this time and whose lack of recognition will continue to be seen long after her time.
-"Black women, of course, were virtually invisible within the protracted campaign for woman suffrage," wrote Angela Davis, supporting Truth's argument that nobody gives her "any best place"; and not just her, but black women in general. ^[25]
+And ain't I a woman?"^[24] Truth's " Ain't I a Woman" showed the lack of recognition that Black women received during this time and whose lack of recognition will continue to be seen long after her time. " Black women, of course, were virtually invisible within the protracted campaign for woman suffrage" as said by Davis supports Truth's argument that nobody gives her "any best place" but not only her but Black women in general.^[25]

 Over the next 10 years, Truth spoke before dozens, perhaps hundreds, of audiences.
 From 1851 to 1853, Truth worked with Marius Robinson, the editor of the Ohio Anti-Slavery Bugle, and traveled around that state speaking.
-In 1853, she spoke at a suffragist "mob convention" at the Broadway Tabernacle in New York City; that year she also met Harriet Beecher Stowe. ^[5] In 1856, she traveled to Battle Creek, Michigan, to speak to a group called the "Friends of Human Progress".
-In 1858, someone interrupted a speech and accused her of being a man; Truth opened her blouse and revealed her breasts. ^{[5][6]}
+In 1853, she spoke at a suffragist "mob convention" at the Broadway Tabernacle in New York City; that year she also met Harriet Beecher Stowe^[5] In 1856, she traveled to Battle Creek, Michigan, to speak to a group called the "Friends of Human Progress."
+In 1858, someone interrupted a speech and accused her of being a man; Tuth opened her blouse and revealed her breasts^{[5][6]}